TaylorWFL/SC-2015-Competition/README.md

 If at anytime during the competition you have any questions, feel free to email gkuruc@silentcircle.com and we will try to get back to you ASAP!

+Your answers must be submitted by 11:59pm EST, Friday, May 15, 2015.

 Good luck!